Kerr County, Texas: History

 The Treue der Union Monument ("Loyalty to the Union") in Comfort was dedicated to the Texans slain at the Nueces massacre August 10, 1866.
 It is the only monument to the Union outside of the National Cemeteries on Confederate territory, and is one of only six such sites allowed to fly the United States flag at half-mast in perpetuity.

 The Y O Ranch was founded in 1880 by Charles Armand Schreiner, who had opened a store in the area in 1869.

+In 1876, Lipan Apaches raided near Center Point in one of the last raids made by Native Americans in the county.

+On October 5, 1878, the last Indian raid in the county occurred at the present day community of Mountain Home, when four children of the Dowdy family were murdered by either Kickapoos or Lipan Apaches.

 In 1887, the San Antonio and Aransas Pass Railway was built through Kerrville.
 The American Legion of Texas established what eventually was called the Veterans Affairs Medical Center, Kerrville, in 1919.

 The Schreiner Institute was established in Kerrville from 1917 to 1923.
 In 1926, Ora Johnson established Camp Waldemar Christian girls camp in Hunt.

 Mooney Aircraft was established in 1929 in Kerrville.

 Kerrville was begun to be called the "Mohair Capital of the World" in 1930.

 The Sid Peterson Memorial Hospital was completed in 1949.

 Kerrville State Hospital opened in 1951.